-AUSA is led by five Student Leaders, Sabbatical Officers, who are democratically elected from the student body each year to work in paid full-time roles.
-The elections are normally held in March.
+Your Students' Union is led by five student officers, known as Sabbatical Officers, who are democratically elected from the student body each year to work in paid full-time roles.
+These elections are normally held in March.

-Student Council is the main representative body of students at the University, and it is responsible for decision-making and setting AUSA's direction through policy.
-The Council consists of the members of ten Committees, representatives from Liberation and Section Forums and all Student Groups.
-The new Councillors are elected toward the end of the second semester.
-Any student who is not graduating may nominate themselves for the Committee elections.
+Student Council is the main representative body of students at the University, and it is responsible for setting the policy of the Students' Union.
+The Student Council consists of the members of ten Committees, representatives from Liberation and Section Forums and all Student Groups.
+Any student who is not graduating may nominate themselves for the Committee elections which are usually held once per year.
 By being a Class Rep, you already are a part of this structure, providing valuable student input.
 You can find more information on the committees and representation here.

-Class Reps feed their input into the School Conveners, who alongside the Vice President for Education, make up AUSA's Education Committees (two of the ten committees), which feeds into Student Council and University Senate.
-Within each individual School, Class Reps feed into the Student-Staff Liaison Committee and to academic staff
+Class Reps feed their input into the School Conveners, who alongside the Vice President for Education, make up the Education Committees (two of the ten committees), which feeds into Student Council and University Senate.
+Within each individual School, Class Reps feed into the Student-Staff Liaison Committee and to academic staff.